swip3798/i3-gaps-popos/README.md

-# i3-gaps-deb
+# i3-gaps-popos
+This is a fork of i3-gaps-deb to run on popos.
+It simply skips the sources check since those are already maintained on Pop_!OS.
-Tool to create and install Debian packages of _i3-gaps_.
+Tool to create and install Pop_!OS packages of _i3-gaps_.

 ## How does it work?
 It uses the newest stuff from [here](https://github.com/Airblader/i3),